 The people of the City approved Measure W on November 2, 2004, which authorized Ordinance No. 038-04 CS that added a new Part of Chapter 8 of the Stockton Municipal Code.
-This Ordinance provided authorization for an additional one-quarter of one percent transaction and use tax, the proceeds of which shall be used to maintain current police and fire protection service levels and to contract with the State Board of Equalization to perform all functions incident to the administration and operation of the tax.
+This Ordinance provided authorization for an additional one-quarter of one percent transaction and use tax, the proceeds of which shall be used to maintain current police and fire protection service levels and to contract with the State of California Department of Tax and Fee Administration to perform all functions incident to the administration and operation of the tax.